GianRomani/Notes/Machine Learning/Deep Learning/LangChain.md

 LangChain offers several types of agents:
 - **Zero Shot ReAct** (zero-shot-react-description): we use this agent to perform _“zero-shot”_ tasks on some input.
 That means the agent considers _one single_ interaction with the agent — it will have no _memory_;
 - **Conversational ReAct** (conversational-react-description): We can think of this agent as the same as **Zero Shot ReAct** agent, but with _conversational memory_ (remember to initialize the memory buffer);
-- **ReAct Docstore** (react-docstore): As before, it uses the ReAct methodology, but now it is explicitly built for information search and lookup using a LangChain _docstore_ which allows us to store and retrieve information using traditional retrieval methods;
+- **ReAct Docstore** (react-docstore): As before, it uses the [[ReAct - Synergizing reasoning and acting in language models]] methodology, but now it is explicitly built for information search and lookup using a LangChain _docstore_ which allows us to store and retrieve information using traditional retrieval methods;
 - **Self-Ask With Search** (self-ask-with-search): This agent is the first to consider when connecting an LLM with a search engine.
 The agent will perform searches and ask follow-up questions as often as required to get a final answer.